 A treatable brain disorder with genetic and environmental components

-It is probably safe to describe eating disorders as disorders of the brain.
+It is probably safe to describe eating disorders as biopsychosocial.
 Like cancer, asthma or schizophrenia, they result from a complex interaction of genes and the environment.

 “I wish our therapist had told us what took us so long to find out: ‘This isn't anyone's fault and your child isn't doing this deliberately.’”

 Unlike many mental illnesses, eating disorders are treatable, and presently the treatment is not pills, but early intervention with nutrition, systematic normalisation of behaviours, and emotional support.

 We’re now familiar with schizophrenia and autism being brain disorders.
 When an aged aunt develops Alzheimer’s disease, we know that neurologically and biologically, things are not happening the way they used to.
 We don’t ‘analyse’ her or decree that her dementia is a cry for help because she was hurt by life.
 We don’t trivialise her illness by categorising it as a lifestyle choice.

 The same applies to eating disorders.
 The dysfunctional thoughts and behaviours may look like causes of the illness, but more likely they are symptoms, which also reinforce and maintain the illness.
 Causation, once more, is still a mystery.

 The environment has a role to play.
 Weight loss can trigger the illness, prolong it, or cause relapse.
 Stress too: with all the upheavals and uncertainty of the Covid pandemic, there was an estimated three to four-fold rise in eating disorders.